HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 One thing we did check specifically this year was the use of [`:focus-visible`, a way to style elements in focus in a way that better matches user expectations](https://developer.mozilla.org/en-US/docs/Web/CSS/:focus-visible).
 This capability landed in Chromium in 2020, Firefox in January 2021, and (as of publication) is available in Safari 15 behind an experimental flag.
 Likely reflecting its recent implementation status, it appeared in less than 1% of the pages analyzed.
 It will be interesting to see if that number changes over the next few years.

 Most of the pseudo-elements in use are browser-specific ways of selecting things like specific interface components, parts of browser chrome, or highlighted text.
-Once we filtered those out, we found that `::first-letter` is used on a very small number of pages, but still many more than `::first-line`, which didn’t make it onto the chart at all.  `::marker`, a way of selecting list item markers like bullets or counters in an ordered list, has much less than 1% page share, yet still made it onto the list.
-We should note here that cross-browser support for `::marker` [is relatively new](https://caniuse.com/css-marker-pseudo) (October 2020).
+Once we filtered those out, we found that `::first-letter` is used on a very small number of pages, but still many more than `::first-line`, which didn't make it onto the chart at all.  `::marker`, a way of selecting list item markers like bullets or counters in an ordered list, has much less than 1% page share, yet still made it onto the list.
+We should note here that cross-browser support for `::marker` <a hreflang="en" href="https://caniuse.com/css-marker-pseudo">is relatively new</a> (October 2020).
 It will be interesting to see if use increases over the next few years.

 {{ figure_markup(
   image="most-popular-unprefixed-pseudo-elements.png",